vaibhavhrt/dart_imagehash/README.md

 - **Perceptual Hash (pHash)**: Uses DCT transformation to focus on significant image features
 - **Difference Hash (dHash)**: Compares adjacent pixels to detect gradients in the image
 - **Wavelet Hash (wHash)**: Uses Haar wavelet decomposition to extract frequency information
-- **Color Hash**: Extends the hash concept to work with all three RGB channels
-- **Crop-Resistant Hash**: More robust to cropping operations by using multiple hashes or feature detection

 ## Getting started